 Candidates for residency are reviewed in order of Dorland's receipt of the completed applications.
 If the candidate is approved by the review board, a contract and request for deposit will be sent.
 The return of such will secure the dates of residency.

 All application materials must be sent at the same time.
 Reference letters may be sent before or after (but if possible, within the week application materials are sent.)

 To apply, see the Residency Information and Guidelines and Residency Application and Instructions below.
-The completed application and requested information may be sent by mail or email.
-The application fee may be mailed by check or paid through Paypal below.
+The application fee may be paid below or on the Application page.

 Mailing address: P.O.
 Box 6, Temecula, CA 92593 ~ Physical Address: 36701 Highway 79 South, Temecula, CA 92592

 (951) 302-3837 ~ www.dorlandartscolony.org ~ firstname.lastname@example.org